-- (17) Taking into account that CSDs should be subject to a set of common requirements and in order to dismantle the existing barriers to cross-border settlement, any authorised CSD should enjoy the freedom to provide its services within the territory of the Union either by establishment of a branch or by way of direct provision of services. - (18)Within a borderless Union settlement market, it is necessary to define the competences of the different authorities involved in the application of this Regulation.
+(17) Taking into account that CSDs should be subject to a set of common requirements and in order to dismantle the existing barriers to cross-border settlement, any authorised CSD should enjoy the freedom to provide its services within the territory of the Union either by establishment of a branch or by way of direct provision of services.
+In order to ensure an appropriate level of safety in the provision of CSD services by CSDs authorised in another Member State, such CSDs shall be subject to a specific procedure established in this Regulation whenever they intend to provide certain services listed in this Regulation.

+Within a borderless Union settlement market, it is necessary to define the competences of (18)the different authorities involved in the application of this Regulation.
 Member States should specifically designate the competent authorities responsible for the application of this Regulation, which should be afforded the supervisory and investigatory powers necessary for the exercise of their functions.
 A CSD should be subject to the authorisation and supervision of the competent authority of its place of establishment, which is well placed and should be empowered to examine how CSDs operate on a daily basis, to carry out regular reviews and to take appropriate action when necessary.
 That authority should however consult at the earliest stage and cooperate with other relevant authorities, which include the authorities responsible for the oversight of each securities settlement system operated by the CSD, the central banks that issue the most relevant settlement currencies, where applicable, the relevant central banks that act as settlement agent for each securities settlement system, and, also, where applicable, the competent authorities of other group entities.
 In the course of the consultation and cooperation of the competent authority with other authorities, the opinions expressed by the latter should not be binding unless specifically provided for in this Regulation or other Union law.
 This cooperation also implies immediate information of the authorities involved in case of emergency situations affecting the liquidity and stability of the financial system in any of the Member States where the CSD or its participants are established.